Shopify/js-buy-sdk/index.md

 All `fetch` methods return a promise which will return a `Cart` or `Collection` model for `fetchProduct` or `fetchCollection`, or an array of `Cart` or `Collection` models for `fetchAllProducts` or `fetchAllCollection`.

-To request an individual resource, you will need to pass that resource's ID as the first argument.
-[How do I find my resource ID?](https://docs.shopify.com/api/sdks/js-buy-sdk/getting-started#retrieving-products)
+To request an individual resource, you will need to pass that resource's ID as the first argument. <a href="https://docs.shopify.com/api/sdks/js-buy-sdk/getting-started#retrieving-products" target="_blank">How do I find my resource ID?</a>

 ```js
 shopClient.fetchProduct(1234)